boardintelligence/kvm-crate/README.md

 After that you can of course perform operations on the KVM guest VMs directly without going via the KVM server.

-For the moment kvm-crate assumes KVM servers are Ubuntu 12.04 LTS hosts.
+For the moment kvm-crate assumes KVM servers are Ubuntu 12.10 hosts.
 This restriction can loosened in the future if others provide variations that works on other distributions and versions.